Programs & Workshops

 Gen(i)us Series Programs

 To complement the garden design or garden personality emphasis of the Large Programs, the Gen(i)us Series programs focus on a specific genus of plants or group of plants.
 For example, past offerings have included presentations on Cornus (dogwoods), Iris, Asteraceae (Daisies), Clematis, Viburnums, Lilies, species Rhododendrons, Acer (maples), summer-blooming bulbs, trumpet-shaped flowers, etc. Each year, there are five or six lectures in the Series.
 The programs are held at the Multnomah Arts Center in Portland and can be purchased individually or as a series (for a discount).
 Each program is presented in a slide show format.
 Plants from the featured genus are usually for sale.
 Gen(i)us programs are typically attended by 80 to 100 people.
 They are open to both members and non-members.

-In order to provide more hands-on experiences, HPSO offers many small workshops under the Garden School banner.
+In order to provide more hands-on experiences, HPSO occasionally offers small workshops.
 Workshops cover a wide range of topics such as pruning, garden photography, soil-building, plant propagating, designing containers, as well as small tours to regional nurseries and gardens.
 Class size is limited to 10 to 20 people, and participation is limited to members only.
-Each Garden School workshop is usually sponsored by one of HPSO's Study/Interest Groups with the support of the Education Committee.
+Each workshop is usually sponsored by one of HPSO's Study/Interest Groups with the support of the Education Committee.